This story was originally published on June 14, 2018

 UPDATE: Range Resources and other defendants agreed to pay $3 million to settle a lawsuit last year with three Washington County families, including the Haney family, who is the subject of Griswold’s book.
 The families alleged the natural gas drilling company contaminated their properties and made them sick, according to a court document obtained by The Allegheny Front and StateImpact Pennsylvania.

 Poet and reporter Eliza Griswold’s 2019 Pulitzer Prize-winning nonfiction book, “Amity and Prosperity,” takes readers to rural Washington County, where Stacey Haney, a nurse, is living less than half a mile from fracking waste and drill cutting pits on a neighbor’s property.

 The Haney family has come down with mysterious illnesses, and they end up leaving the farm that had belonged to her great grandfather.
 As Stacey Haney tries to figure out why her family is sick, she’s also dealing with two mortgages and mounting doctors bills.
 Then her son is diagnosed with arsenic poisoning.
 Animals on their farm get sick and die.

 Griswold spent over seven years talking to neighbors, gas executives and the Department of Environmental Protection, among others, as Haney–and eventually her lawyers–try to get the drilling company to take responsibility for the air and water pollution near her home.

-Kara Holsopple sat down with Griswold recently to learn more about the book and the Haney family.
+Kara Holsopple sat down with Griswold last year to learn more about the book and the Haney family.